pyrmont/feedstock/README.md

 ##### Hash

-If the value is a hash, we call this the "data hash".
-The data hash defines the rules that Feedstock uses to extract data.
+If the value is a hash, this is a _data hash_.
+A data hash defines the rules that Feedstock uses to extract data.
 It must contain one of two keys:

 - `:literal`: The value associated with this key is used for the content of the